steveforrest/RPSLS/README.md

 3. Modal wont close when button is clicked - This was caused by several typos when resolved the modals closed as intended.

 ### Validation
+* HTML - No errors returned from [w3C validator](https://validator.w3.org/nu/#textarea)
+* CSS -
+* JavaScript - No errors were returned from [JS Hint](https://jshint.com/), the metrics were as follows :-
+    * There are 17 functions in this file.
+        *  Function with the largest signature take 1 arguments, while the median is 0.
+        * Largest function has 28 statements in it, while the median is 2.
+        * The most complex function has a cyclomatic complexity value of 17 while the median is 1.

 ## Deployment